swaptacular/swpt_accounts/protocol.rst

    The moment at which the request to prepare a transfer was rejected.

 rejection_code : string
    Gives the reason for the rejection of the transfer.
-Between 1 and 30 symbols, ASCII only.
+MUST be between 1 and 30 symbols, ASCII only.

 available_amount : int64
    If the transfer was rejected due to insufficient available amount,